parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Linear.KrylovDimension   15

-This key specifies the number of restarts allowed to the GMRES solver.
+*integer* **Solver.Linear.MaxRestarts** 0 This key specifies the number of restarts allowed to the GMRES solver.
 Restarts start the development of the Krylov subspace over using the current iterate as the initial iterate for the next pass.
-Example
-Useage:

 .. container:: list